EricWehrly/HiveMind/docs/bugs.md

+- When a creature dies, clear its tooltip / refresh player tooltip

 - I think starting a 2nd research screws up one already researching?

 - shouldn't be able to open a menu when another menu is already open